 Cetaceans and Marine Carnivores

-This photo album contains several galleries; the first display images from the dolphin and whale families, placed in order Cetaceans.
+This photo album contains several galleries; the first display images from the dolphin and whale families placed in Cetaceans.
 The second gallery features marine Carnivores such as fur seals and sea lions while a third gallery groups together a small selection of land and semiaquatic Carnivores.
 See Taxonomy note at the end of this page.

 Dolphins and Whales